- This event has passed.

 Please come along to this campus-wide seminar series.
 One week we will hear from a group leader or a visitor to the campus and the following week from two ECR/MCRs from the Waite Future Leaders cohort.
 Come and hear about great science going on across the campus, up the road or across the sea!
 Expand your network and find new collaborators!

-Everyone is welcome to a shared morning tea (please bring your own coffee cup) from 10.30-11am to be followed by the seminar 11-11.45 am.
+Everyone is welcome to a shared morning tea (please bring your own coffee cup) following the seminar.